Certified Seed

 Quality does not cost—it pays.

-Original author: Charles R. Glover, former Extension agronomist
+Original Publication: Charles R. Glover, former Extension agronomist.
+June 1992.

 To find more resources for your business, home, or family, visit the College of Agricultural, Consumer and Environmental Sciences on the World Wide Web at pubs.nmsu.edu